-So you’ve booked yourself an assessment?
-Congratulations, its the first step in realising your dream!
-For the most part all the major fight schools in the UK and Europe will all be looking for the same things – Motivation and Ability.
+Flight school Interview preparation, So you’ve booked yourself an assessment?
+Congratulations, its the first step in realizing your dream!
+For the most part, all the major fight schools in the UK and Europe will all be looking for the same things – Motivation and Ability.

-The interview: The interview gives a chance for you to show off some of your ability, however, this is mainly time for your motivation to shine through.
+Flight school Interview preparation: The interview: The interview gives a chance for you to show off some of your ability, however, this is mainly time for your motivation to shine through.
 The interview will typically be split into two sections – the motivation section and the competency section.
-There is commonly two interviewers and they will ask a section each whilst the other makes notes.
-The motivation section is exactly what it says – why do you want to be a pilot and do you have the motivation to get you through the net 18 months of hard work and into the right hand set of an airliner?
-They will also be probing you here for knowledge of the flight school, the industry and the airline if you’re going for a sponsored scheme – so do your research, theres nothing worse than not knowing the basics!
+There are commonly two interviewers and they will ask a section each whilst the other makes notes.
+The motivation section is exactly what it says – why do you want to be a pilot and do you have the motivation to get you through the next 18 months of hard work and into the right-hand set of an airliner?
+They will also be probing you here for knowledge of the flight school, the industry and the airline if you’re going for a sponsored scheme – so do your research, there’s nothing worse than not knowing the basics!

 Prepare yourself for this section giving yourself a handful of good examples where you have displayed desirable attributes, you will find that some stories can be tweaked to cover several different questions – perfect.
 Don’t fall into the trap of thinking that you will wing it on the day because you’ve got some examples in your head, you won’t, the interview is all about preparation and it really shows.
 Write them out, edit them, read them to yourself then get someone to interview you – its unbelievable how much harder it is to get it all out right when you’re put on the spot, but if you get the preparation in, it will really show.

 Flight school Interview preparation: The team exercise: As a pilot 99.9% of the time you will find yourself working alongside someone else, therefore good teamwork skills are essential.
 The team exercise is your chance to show off these skills and show you work well with others.